Skunks are common in natural landscapes due to their distinctive black and white fur. However, people still don’t know many skunk facts.

 Intriguingly, other animals have adopted the skunks' striped patterns to deter predators.

-Sometimes skunk stripes are not enough to deter predators.
+Sometimes, skunk stripes are not enough to deter predators.
 When this happens, this animal begins to perform an elaborate dance involving stomping and hissing.
 Small-spotted skunks add handstands on their front paws.
-Likewise, skunks carefully choreograph each movement to amplify the warning, ending by slamming its tail on the ground.
+Likewise, skunks carefully choreograph each movement to amplify the warning, ending by slamming their tails on the ground.

 Surprisingly, skunks rarely use their spray since it depletes their resources.
 They only use it as a last resort; dancing helps them save energy while scaring off threats.

-The infamous skunk's spray comes from two anal glands filled with a foul-smelling liquid.
+The infamous skunk's spray comes from two scent glands filled with a foul-smelling liquid.
 What is this spray called?
-It comprises a "musk," emitting a pungent smell; humans can detect skunk spray from 3.5 miles.
+It comprises a "musk," emitting a pungent smell; humans can detect skunk odor from 3.5 miles away.

 Likewise, it contains sulfur-based compounds like those in garlic and onions1.
 When a skunk gets ready to spray its opponent, it turns its tail toward the threat and sprays the musk, which can travel up to ten feet.